 NCAA board supports name, image and likeness compensation

-The NCAA is moving forward with a plan to allow college athletes to earn money for endorsements and a host of other activities involving personal appearances and social media.
+The NCAA is moving forward with a plan to allow college athletes to earn money for endorsements and a host of other activities involving personal appearances and social media content.

-The NCAA announced Wednesday that its Board of Governors supports a plan that gives athletes the ability to cash in on their names, images and likenesses as never before and without involvement from the association, schools or conferences.
+The NCAA announced Wednesday that its Board of Governors supports permitting athletes the ability to cash in on their names, images and likenesses as never before and without involvement from the association, schools or conferences.

 Ohio State President and board chairman Michael Drake called it an “unprecedented” move by the NCAA.

 The next step is for membership to draft legislation by Oct.
-30. A formal vote will be taken by schools at the next convention in January and new rules will go into effect no later than the 2021-22 academic year.
+30. Plenty of details still need to be worked out, including how to ensure that these sponsorship deals aren't being used as improper inducements to recruits.
+A formal vote will be taken by schools at the next convention in January and new rules will go into effect no later than the 2021-22 academic year.

 The nation’s largest governing body for college sports said it will still seek a federal law to keep individual states from passing their owns laws on compensation for college athletes.